-In 1617, architect Fray Miguel Huertas intervened, modifying arches and vaults.
-In 1649, Francisco Domingo Chavez y Arellano intervened, master architect who finished the building; it was also him who built the façade or master wall.
-On the 14th of August of the same year, Dr Pedro de Arteaga y Sotomayor blessed the new cathedral, being conferred on August 15th with a party that lasted until the month of September.
-On August 1668, he was consecrated by Dr Bernardo Izaguirre.
+In 1617, the architect Fray Miguel Huertas intervened, modifying arches and vaults.
+In 1649, Francisco Domínguez Chávez y Arellano, Master Architect, intervenes and finishes the construction, he is also the one who builds the façade or master wall.
+On August 14, Dr. Pedro de Arteaga y Sotomayor blessed the new Cathedral, opening on August 15 with a celebration that lasted until September, and on August 19, 1668, it was consecrated by Dr. Bernardo Izaguirre.

-The Cathedral of Cusco has characteristics of Gothic, Renaissance Mannerist and Baroque revival.
-Flanked by two solid towers, its side covers are mannerist, and the central, discreetly baroque.
+The Cathedral of Cusco combines characteristics of Gothic, Mannerist Renaissance and Baroque.
+Flanked by two solid towers, its lateral portals are mannerist, and the central one, discreetly baroque.

-Cost: Admission with Ticket Religious Circuit, or just to this monument with the following amounts:
+Cost: Admission with the Religious Circuit Ticket, or only to this monument with the following amounts.

 Business Address: Jr. Retiroº 409 Of.
 001 2° Floor - Cusco, Cusco, PE | Cel:. +51 984709080 | Tel:. +51-84263646 | Email: email@example.com CUSCOPERU.COM E-COMMERCE E.I.R.L | RUC No. 20491103753 |Business hours are 09.00 a.m. to 19.00 p.m.
 Monday to Friday CuscoPerú.Com Rated 4.8 / 4.8 based on 5 reviews. | Review Me